Skip to main content

 Spanish expeditions explored the area of present-day San Antonio in 1691 and 1709.
 A town grew out of the San Antonio de Béxar Presidio and San Fernando de Béxar.
 The presidio was built to defend the San Antonio mission, and San Fernando was the first chartered civil settlement in Texas.
 In 1773, San Antonio de Béxar became the capital of Tejas, Spanish Texas.
 It was the site of several battles during the Texas Revolution from October 1835 to April 1836, most notably the 13-day siege of the Alamo.
 Bexar County was established by the Republic of Texas following the departure of Mexican troops, and San Antonio became its seat in 1837.[1]

 In 1860, San Antonio surpassed Galveston to become the largest city in Texas and, following the Civil War, it thrived as a center for the cattle industry.
-The 1877 arrival of San Antonio’s first railroad—the Galveston, Harrisburg and San Antonio Railway—fueled the city’s economic growth and spurred additional railroad connections to other parts of the country by 1900.
+The 1877 arrival of San Antonio’s first railroad, the Galveston, Harrisburg and San Antonio Railway, fueled the city’s economic growth and spurred additional railroad connections to other parts of the country by 1900.
 However, San Antonio’s population fell behind that of Houston and Dallas by 1930, and San Antonio has since remained the third-largest urban area in Texas.

-The First United States Volunteer Cavalry—later known as the Rough Riders—was organized in San Antonio during the Spanish–American War.
+The First United States Volunteer Cavalry, later known as the Rough Riders, was organized in San Antonio during the Spanish–American War.
 In World Wars I and II, San Antonio served as an important military center for the Army and Air Force.
 Today, three large military installations—Fort Sam Houston and Lackland and Randolph Air Force bases—provide employment for many of the area’s residents.

 A 418-bed military hospital began operations in 1938 and expanded during World War II.
 In 1946, with Fort Sam Houston chosen as site of the U.S. Army Medical Field Service School, the hospital was renamed Brooke Army Medical Center.
 It marked the beginning of the area’s ties to medical research.

-Industry clusters: Health and tourism dominate
+Industry clusters: Health care, finance and retail at the forefront

 Chart 9.1: San Antonio’s Industrial Composition Is Diverse